How to Form an International LLC?

 By working with a reputable and experienced firm, you can avoid any potential problems and ensure that your company is set up properly from the start.
 One of the biggest obstacles and problems that can come if you decide to go on it by yourself is that you may not be fully tax compliant in the country where you live.
 Even though the country where you incorporate may not have an income tax, that does not mean you are able to pay zero taxes.

 Tax obligation depends on where you live.
-Finding a tax consultant or lawyer can be either someone in the country where your company is established or through an offshore service provider.
+Finding a tax consultant or business lawyer can be either someone in the country where your company is established or through an offshore service provider.

 Conclusion